In this course, we will use the following definitions:

 ioctls are a way to provide custom system calls, mainly for device drivers.

-system call and provide an additional level of indirection, with each ioctl having a number.
+They are called from user space by the ioctl system call and provide an additional level of indirection, with each ioctl having a number.

 Advantages: